k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 ## Fabric Web Framework Tools

 The Fabric web framework exposes a **k2api** object with various methods that can be used by the application, such as navigation, formatting and Fabric commands invocation.
-An application's style can be set by using either the K2view web framework style sheets (**k2.css**) for a unified 'look & feel' or a different set of style sheets.
-The framework supports any application type (multi-page or single page) and any routing method (History API, hash-based or regular links).
+Application styles can be set by using either the K2view web framework style sheets (**k2.css**) for a unified 'look & feel' or a different set of style sheets.
+The framework supports any application type (multi-page or single-page) and any routing method (History API, hash-based or regular links).

 For detailed documentation about the integration development guidelines, supported methods and code examples, refer to the K2view web framework's menu (top-left *hamburger menu*) and select **Documentation > Web Framework API / Styles**.